 At a basic level, risk is uncertain.
 An event may or may not happen, and the consequences are not clear.
 It is this unknown element that strikes fear into people.
 “That’s risky business” or “sounds risky” are generally considered negative descriptions.
 But risk can have negative or positive outcomes.
-Making that judgment call – to take a risk or not – requires expertise, research and good management.
+Making that judgment call – to take a risk or not – requires expertise, research and good project risk management.

 What is project risk?